 The Division of East and West Berlin

-After World War II, Berlin was divided into four occupation zones, each controlled by the Allied powers: the United States, the United Kingdom, France, and the Soviet Union.
-The city became a focal point of the Cold War, with tensions rising between the East and the West.
+After World War II, Berlin was divided into four occupation zones, each controlled by the Allied powers: The main laid down countries which formed the foundation of the organization were United States, United kingdom, france and the soviet union.
+The city turned in to a theatre for the Cold War and tensions between the east and the west grew.

 The Rebuilding Effort